13 Tong2 Ren2 同人

 Ten represents the greatest duration of time, and five denotes half.
 Although three is a period of time that is not long, it is not short either when waiting is concerned.
 Line 3 expresses a kind of prudence, calmness and patience.
 It withholds action for three steps, i.e. when the opportunity appears at position 5.

-Commentary on the image: (Line 3 is in a state of) hiding in the thick grass to ambush, (because) the enemy is rigid.
-(It ought) to withhold (action) for three years, (signifying that) it plays it safe.
+Commentary on the image: Line 3 is in a state of hiding the troops in thick grass in attempt to ambush, but the enemy is rigid.
+It ought to withhold action for three years, signifying that it plays it safe.

 Line 5 is the rival, masculine rigidity at the position of masculine.
 Line 3 refrains from launching a battle as it wants to make sure that fellowship can be successfully achieved.